zipdevils/zipdevils.github.io/README.md

-About zipdevil
+About zipdevils

-zipdevil is a Php-based security tool designed to crack zip files using bruit force attack.
+zipdevils is a Php-based security tool designed to crack zip files using bruit force attack.
 It helps recover a forgoten password.
 Key Features

     it crack password using dictionary attack.